Solo Travel in Moldova

 If you are heading to Transnistria there are buses which leave regularly.
 You may find yourself sharing a car to go across the ‘border’ between Moldova and Transnistria instead of a bus if you go with a man calling “Transnistria.”
 There is also a tram within the capital called a trolleybus where you pay onboard.

 A week is a good amount of time to see Moldova.
-The following is a week itinerary of where to stay to see the country’s must-see sites.
-Alternatively you can choose to base yourself in the capital and do day tours from here instead.
+The following is a week Moldova travel itinerary of where to stay to see the best Moldova tourist attractions.
+Alternatively you can choose to base yourself in the capital and take full day trips from here instead.

 Chișinău – 3 nights, Old Orhei – 1 night, Soroca – 1 night, Tiraspol – 2 nights.